-The way I’ve disposed the layers is important here, you want the tomato to be high enough in the tower to lose most of its juice on the underneath layers, which will absorb it.
-Also, the goat cheese should be on top of the tomato layer to make it melt through the tomato holes and not on the sides or the ratatouille.
-To make it hold better, I’ve inserted a toothpick through the first 4 layers just to prevent the tower from collapsing.
-For the tomato choice, choose a firm interior and large tomato for this dish.
-All the ingredients will cook to perfection, in the same time, same temperature, so no worries here.
-Like in any types of ratatouille, the unforgivable ingredients is: the olive oil.
-Before making the mini ratatouilles, make sure you give a light coat of olive oil and salt to every layer + a final drizzle on top before coccion.
-Every layers are about 1 cm thick, and finally you’ll start building the tower in this order; an eggplant, zucchini (3x), side of bell pepper, eggplant, tomato, goat cheese, eggplant.
+The way I’ve disposed of the layers is important here, you want the tomato to be high enough in the tower to lose most of its juice on the underneath layers, which will absorb it.
+Also, the goat cheese should be on top of the tomato layer to make it melt through the tomato and not on the sides of the ratatouille.
+To make it hold better, I’ve inserted a toothpick to prevent the tower from collapsing.
+For the tomato choice, choose a firm interior, not too liquid, and a large type.

-To finish the dish with a nice punch, I’ve drizzled the ratatouille with a powerful Spanish style salsa verde.
-Made out of garlic, flat leave parsley, salt and olive oil.
-So simple and yet it gives the dish a whole new dimension those few drops.
-For the salsa verde, I’ve used a small blender, but a mortar would do too, and make sure not to over blend, then it cooks the parsley and changes the color.
-After all, it’s called salsa verde, not salsa brownish verde… This recipe is such an easy, healthy and pretty one to make, perfect for meatless mondays or vegetarians.
-Accompany with rice, couscous or pasta.
+To finish the dish with a nice punch, and to give the dish some traditional garlic flavour too, I’ve added a Spanish salsa verde.
+Mashed in the mortar garlic, flat leave parsley, salt and olive oil until homogenous.
+So simple and yet it gives the dish a whole new dimension.
+This recipe is such an easy, healthy and pretty one to make, perfect for meatless Mondays.

 So let’s make those mini ratatouilles!

 - 1 zucchini